yifan-unext/webfront_packages/README.md

     },
   ```

-## Merge a package in a standalone repository
+## Add an existing package from a standalone repository

 Instructions to merge a pre-existing package and retaining its git history